civicrm/org.civicrm.testapalooza/README.md

 test will frequently issue new requests which setup/teardown the CiviCRM system (like a normal PHP request).

-You can use the `cv` helper to read configuration data and perform basic setup.
+Copy the *Generic Wrapper* (addendum); use it to read configuration data and perform basic setup.

 ```php
 // Configure the system